01000001melia/computer-science/README.md

 </p>
 </div>

-## Note: I am not taking all courses in this curriculum.
+> **Note:** I am not taking all courses in this curriculum.
 Instead, I selectively complete the modules and topics that suit my personal goals and learning needs.

+# Curriculum

 # Curriculum
 - [Intro CS](#intro-cs)